todd866/timing-inaccessibility/README.md

 - **Reviewer-proofing**: TRB scope conditions, PB anchored in standard thermo, metric dependence
 - Available in: `v2.0/` folder

-**Why version papers?** AI-assisted research tools enable rapid theoretical development.
-Rather than waiting for formal publication cycles, we release upgraded versions that extend and refine the arguments.
+**Why version papers?** As AI tools improve, we revisit past publications to increase the rigor of the analysis.
+This could be perceived as undermining peer review—but the underlying result hasn't changed.
+The v1.0 claims stand; v2.0 simply makes them harder to misunderstand and harder to attack.
 Each version is self-contained and citable.
-The published version remains the canonical reference for formal citation.
+The published version remains the canonical reference for formal citation; upgraded versions are available here for those who want the strongest form of the argument.

 ## Repository Structure